w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 While this shift entails a significant breaking change, efforts will be made to minimize its impact to manageable levels.
-Consolidating multiple smaller breaking changes into a single transition is deemed preferable, introducing a novel blockchain concept that integrates various existing ideas in a unique manner.
+Consolidating multiple smaller breaking changes into a single transition is deemed preferable, introducing a novel blockchain concept that uniquely integrates various existing ideas.

 ## A Rollup Chain

-JAM will be a domain-specific chain, a chain that handles one particular domain of problems.
-In this case, roll-ups, what Ethereum people might call optimistic roll-ups.
+JAM will be a domain-specific chain that handles one particular domain of problems.
+In this case, roll-ups, what Ethereum people call optimistic roll-ups.
 JAM's rollups are heavily bounded in terms of their security.
 This is what Polkadot has been doing for the last five years, it is already a highly domain-specific roll-up chain.
 JAM essentially makes it less opinionated and more generic.

+The JAM chain accepts outputs of roll-ups, in more general terms, bits of computation done elsewhere, and integrates the outputs into a shared state, similarly to how the Polkadot Relay Chain functions.

 The job of the JAM chain is to provide the necessary apparatus to ensure that the output correctly reflects the input when it goes through the transformation it's meant to have undergone.
-The JAM chain accepts outputs of roll-ups, of bits of computation done elsewhere, and the data they yield is fed into the JAM chain.

-The JAM chain integrates the outputs of these computations into a shared state, providing a shared state model similar to how Polkadot relay chain functions.

 ## Smart Contract Similarity